qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 </details>

 <details>
   <summary><strong>5.3.
-I don't have a computer (seriously?)</strong></summary>
+I don't have a computer (OTA Installer)</strong></summary>

   1. Upload the iPA to a cloud storage that supports direct URL generation (Ex: Dropbox, archive.org, MySharePoint...).

-  2. Go to [Manifest.plist Generator](https://qnblackcat.github.io/Manifest-Generator/) to generate a Manifest.plist.
-Upload & get its direct url.
+  2. Go to [IPA OTA Install Link Generator](https://qnblackcat.github.io/Manifest-Generator/manifest-generator/) to generate an OTA Install link.

-  3. Go to [itms Generator](https://qnblackcat.github.io/Manifest-Generator/) to create an iPA installation link _(You must open the link in Safari)._
+  3. Install the IPA, or copy the Install link to share with your friends. _(Link must be opened in Safari)_
 </details>

 # IV.
 FAQ